lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_Plink/README.md

 # Downstream sequence analysis conducted in Plink
-*Pertains to analysis performed in plink
+*Pertains to analysis performed in plink.
+Plink files stored in: ThermalSelectionExpSeqFiles/results/bam/deduped_bams/filtered_VCF/

 #### Step 1.
 Create files for use in plink